We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 Intelligence is defined as "the ability to solve complex problems or make decisions with outcomes benefiting the actor."

-Today, computers are very good at following simple business rules based automation, but humans are much better at making the complex, subtle and nuanced decisions.
+Today, computers are very good at following deterministic business rules based automation, but humans are much better at making complex, subtle and nuanced decisions.
 Experienced employees will know how to handle the tricky cases which don't quite fit into standard practice.
-They will know when to break the process, which cases to prioritise and where they need to step in and take manual action.
-This skill and awareness is why human employees remain running the show despite our efforts to digitise.
+They will know when to bend the process, which cases to prioritise and where they need to step in and take manual action.
+This skill and awareness is why human employees still run the show despite our efforts to digitise.

 An Example